Kaiwalya Trivikram Parnaik

-Lieutenant General K. T. Parnaik PVSM, UYSM, YSM (born 28 June 1953) is a retired general officer of the Indian Army who is serving as 20th Governor of Arunachal Pradesh since 2023.
+Lieutenant General K. T. Parnaik PVSM, UYSM, YSM (born 28 June 1953) is a retired general officer of the Indian Army who is serving as the 20th Governor of Arunachal Pradesh since 2023.
 He is the first person from Maharashtra who took over as the General Officer Commanding-in-Chief of Northern Command.

 Early life and military career

 Parnaik studied at the St. Aloysius Senior Secondary School, along with his brother A. T. Parnaik, also a lieutenant general, who retired as Director General Border Roads.
 Later He joined Sainik School, Rewa and National Defence Academy.
 He was commissioned into the 2nd Rajputana Rifles on 31 March 1972 from the Indian Military Academy.
 He attended the Defence Services Staff College, Wellington.
 He commanded the 2nd battalion, The Rajputana Rifles (2 RajRif) in the Rajasthan Sector and in Jammu and Kashmir.
 He also attended the Senior Command and the Higher Command Course.

 On 26 January 2003, Parnaik was awarded the Yudh Seva Medal for his command of an infantry brigade during the 2001–2002 India–Pakistan standoff.
 He attended the National Defence College in 2004 as part of the 44th course.